 What is FireSmart?

-maintained and free of debris, - When planting new trees consider planting deciduous species such as birch and aspen, or refer to the
+When planting new trees, consider fire-resistant deciduous species such as birch and aspen, or refer to the FireSmart Landscaping Guide for more information.

 Click on the picture below to watch a short video about FireSmart and You!